skyplane-project/skyplane/docs/index.rst

 Welcome to Skyplane!
 ====================================

-**Skyplane** efficiently transports data between cloud regions and providers.
+**Skyplane** is an secure, open-source tool for blazingly fast data transfers cloud object stores.

 .. note::